okta/okta-auth-js/README.md

 > :link: web browser only <br>

 Callback function.
-When [sdk.handleLoginRedirect](#handleloginredirecttokens-originaluri) is called, by default it uses `window.location.replace` to redirect back to the [originalUri](#setoriginaluriuri).
+When [sdk.handleRedirect](#handleredirectoriginaluri) is called, by default it uses `window.location.replace` to redirect back to the [originalUri](#setoriginaluriuri).
 This option overrides the default behavior.

 ```javascript
 const config = {